 What Are Customers Saying?

-We noticed, however, that most of the glowing reviews were from people who use the full MOON oral care line.
+We noticed, however, that many of the glowing reviews were from people who use the full MOON oral care line.
 We aren’t sure if this indicates that the pen works best when used with their products or just that the users are big fans.

-Not everyone loves the MOON Teeth Whitening Pen though.
+Not everyone loves the MOON Kendall Jenner Teeth Whitening Pen though.
 Most complaints are related to packaging errors, such as the pen arriving dried out or the gel leaking into the box.
 However, some did note that the whitening effect was only temporary, lasting a few hours until the light-reflecting mica washed away.

-MOON’s Teeth Whitening Pen is more than just a celeb-endorsed product.
+The MOON Kendall Jenner Teeth Whitening Pen is more than just a celeb-endorsed product.
 It is an effective whitening pen with great flavor backed by the know-how of MOON.
 Affordable and attractive, it is ideal for taking on the go, keeping your smile looking its best throughout the day.

 Of course, MOON isn’t the only whitening pen on the market.
 To learn about your other options, check out our review of the 5 best whitening pens below.